Thursday, May 5, 7 pmSanta Barbara Contemporary Arts ForumFREE

 I'm excited to introduce writer/musician EricLindley, puppeteer Yelena Zhelezov, and theater director Chi-Wang Yang for April's Forum Lounge performance.
 The production originally included artist and puppeteer Katie Shook, who I met as part of Susan Simpson's ensemble last year and then invited to participate in Forum Lounge with her collaborative partner Eric.
 Katie--who is due to have her first child any day--passed along the project to Eric, and I'm thrilled to welcome him, Yelena and Chi-Wang (who incidentally is part of the performance ensemble, Cloud Eye Control, which includes March Forum Lounge artist Miwa Matreyek) to CAF.
 After Susan's intriguing performance last spring featuring an actor and object play with live video feed, I was excited to include an additional performance exploring the genre of puppetry and its many contemporary manifestations.
 When we think of puppetry in the traditional sense, we imagine small objects that emulate human characteristics; Eric's interpretation of puppetry is more conceptual, using abstract object play, experimental text, and music to weave a theatrical narrative that is purposely untraditional and largely metaphorical.
 And while this version of puppetry may delightfully unexpected, it still retains the mesmerizing power of storytelling.

-CAF is a non-profit, non-collecting institution dedicated to exhibiting the highest quality of contemporary art while recognizing "the artists of tomorrow," and was founded in 1976 by artists and art supporters seeking a venue dedicated solely to contemporary art.
+Museum of Contemporary Art Santa Barbara (MCASB), formerly the Contemporary Arts Forum (CAF), is a non-profit, non-collecting institution dedicated to exhibiting the highest quality of contemporary art while recognizing "the artists of tomorrow," and was founded in 1976 by artists and art supporters seeking a venue dedicated solely to contemporary art.
 What once began as a grassroots, artist-run organization with nominal funding now serves as the leading contemporary arts presenter in Central California.
-CAF offers its innovative education and exhibition programming to the region primarily free of charge.
-There is no admission fee because CAF believes that the arts should be accessible to all audiences of all persuasions.
-It truly is foundations and individuals from the community that keep CAF active, inspired and alive with opportunities for artists, children, and adults to experience all the visual and performing arts have to offer.
+MCASB offers its innovative education and exhibition programming to the region primarily free of charge.
+There is no admission fee because MCASB believes that the arts should be accessible to all audiences of all persuasions.